magdakok/React-CountriesAPI/README.md

 ## :movie_camera: https://magdakok.github.io/React-CountriesAPI/#/

 **My first React API that pulls and displays country data from restcountries.eu**
+- built with hooks

-The app is build with Hooks, uses Context for dark/light theme.
-Router library syncs URL with current country page.
+- uses Context for dark/light theme and local storage to keep the choice
+- Router library syncs URL with current country page

 ### Setup